PaddlePaddle/PaddleSpeech/runtime/examples/README.md

 ## Display Model with [Netron](https://github.com/lutzroeder/netron)

-If you have a model, we can using this commnd to show model graph.
+If you have a model, we can using this commend to show model graph.

 For example:
 ```